ssb22/indexer/README.md

 ### Behaviour of DAISY readers in 2024

 * Dolphin EasyReader 10 (iOS, Android and Chromebook): is able to open the ZIP and play the audio while highlighting the paragraphs in a ‘full audio plus full text’ book, both Daisy 2 and Daisy 3.
 In very large books (over 1&nbsp;GB), loading and navigation becomes unreliable.
+An Internet connection is required the first time a book is opened.

 * EDRLab Thorium Reader (Windows, Mac and GNU/Linux): is able to open the ZIP and play the audio while highlighting the paragraphs in a ‘full audio plus full text’ book, both Daisy 2 and Daisy 3.
 Still works in very large books but loading is slow.